mebusy/notes/dev_notes/vim.md

 - The @ command is probably the most obscure vi command.
     - @ executes the contents of a register as if it were a *vi* or *ex* command.

-## g

-1. long test — gj gk gh gl
-2. capitalization — gu gU g~
-3. open a file by name in the document — gf
-4. reselect    — visual select something,   go to another place and do some other job, `gv` to reselect the visual text
-5. co-injoining line — gJ  join lines without space between them

 ---